xinjli/pytensor/README.md

   * LSTM

 * Speech-related operations
-  * CTC (not included yet, prototype is available under network/temp/ctc.py )
+  * CTC (not included yet, prototype is available under the ctc branch)

-## Tutorial

-I implemented three models under the tutorial directory to show how to use the framework.
-Each model will be introduced as well as the framework itself in my [blog](http://www.xinjianl.com)